 In the United States, a Green Card is a permanent residence card granted to foreign nationals, serving as proof of their right to live, work, and establish the US as their permanent home.

-Why do people invest in permanent residency?
+Why do people invest in residency?

-Investing in permanent residency offers numerous benefits, including the ability to live, work, and study in the country of your choice, increased mobility, and financial and personal freedoms.
+Investing in residency offers numerous benefits, including the ability to live, work, and study in the country of your choice, increased mobility, and financial and personal freedoms.
 In most cases, your immediate relatives also qualify.

 Who is eligible to apply for a residency program?